 What will it cost your family to seek justice?
 Georgia’s wrongful death attorneys provide surviving family members with a free, no-obligation first legal consultation, so it costs nothing to learn more about your family’s rights and how the law applies to your family’s own situation.

 If you take legal action, you will pay no lawyer’s fee until your lawyer recovers compensation on your family’s behalf.
-By working on a contingent fee basis, wrongful death lawyers can help every family victimized by wrongful death seek the justice they need and deserve.
+By working on a contingency fee basis, wrongful death lawyers can help every family victimized by wrongful death seek the justice they need and deserve.

 A skilled wrongful death lawyer can be sensitive to the emotions of surviving family members while simultaneously being aggressive on their behalf to obtain the compensation and justice they need and deserve.